wso2/docs-is/en/docs/sample-use-cases/sample-scenario.md

 <table>
     <tr>
         <th>Rowan</th>
-        <td>The HR manager in the company who defines the access requirements in the company.</td>
+        <td>The company HR manager who would define the access requirements of the company.</td>
     </tr>
     <tr>
         <th>Cameron</th>